 b.
 Proxy Surfing – Internet Explorer

-If you are using Internet Explorer than you have to follow these instructions:
+If you are using Internet Explorer then you have to follow these instructions:

 Tools > Internet Options > Connections tab > LAN Settings